-THIS WAS OPRAH’S IDEA.
+THIS WAS OPRAH’S IDEA, these super simple snacks.
 In a recent issue of O magazine, the one I read cover to cover with so much longing for the actual Oprah show that I practically ate every page–Oprah!
 Where are you?
 Now that I am finally, for the first time in my life, actually at home every day at 4pm…you’re gone?–I found this recipe.
 I know, the show’s been off the air for some time now but it still hurts.
 Sniff.

 - 2 very ripe bananas